All Episodes

 Hi.

-Thank you, Russ.
+Thank you, Rush.

-Mega Diddle's from the red state of Kansas.
+Megadittos from the Red State of Kansas.

 Where are you in Kansas?

-I was going from people where I live to Wichita, I've got to attend a funeral for my aunt.
+I've got to attend a funeral for my aunt.

-Well, I'm sorry about it.
+I'm sorry about that.

 And I have a little bit different take on this Iranian deal.

-I'm a longtime listener and a first-time caller, and one of the things you've taught me to do is to think outside of the box when you're dealing with the mental disease called liberalism.
+And one of the things you've taught me to do is to think outside of the box when you're dealing with the mental disease called liberalism.

 Why would we do something if we're not getting a thing out of it?

-And I finally came to the conclusion, let's just say what if Iran already has one or two weapons.
+And I finally came to the conclusion, let's just say, what if Iran already has one or two weapons?

-You know you don't have to test a weapon to know that it works anymore.
+You know, you don't have to test a weapon to know that it works anymore.

 And then it started to fall in place a little bit.

-Maybe this is a lot of maybe that made sense then.
+Maybe this is a lot of, maybe that made sense then.

-You see what I'm talking about.
+Do you see what I'm talking about?

 Maybe that's just hush money to get it through.

-Well, let me let me see if I understand this, because you are you're on a cell phone, which is my toughest challenge to hear.
+Let me see if I understand this because you are, you're on a cell phone, which is my position.

-So let me just leave it.
+So let me just leave you.

 You think that a possibility to explain the inexplicable is that while we weren't looking, the Iranians already have at least a couple of bombs ready to go.